Isaiah 19 - Outline of Isaiah (Book Notes menu page)

 the fishers shall mourn...- Like agriculture, fishing, once a major industry along the Nile,

 has declined because of changes to the Nile.
-The Israelites, in the wilderness, yearned for the fish of Egypt (Num 11:5).
+In ancient times, the Israelites, in the wilderness, yearned for the fish of Egypt (Num 11:5).

 they that work in fine flax... shall be confounded.-